DrTTom/GordianKnot/README.md

 With maven call something like `mvn dependency:build-classpath -Dmdep.outputFile=cp.txt`.

 If you are using gradle, you could call `println sourceSets.main.runtimeClasspath.asPath` to get the path.
-However, GordianKnot will do that for you, just specify your gradle build file instead of the class path itself in the call described below.
+However, using a gradle wrapper on Linux, GordianKnot will do that for you.
+Just specify your gradle build file instead of the class path itself in the call described below.

 Once you got the class path, call